ethereum-optimism/superchain-ops/tasks/eth/metal-001-MCP-L1/VALIDATION.md

    cast storage 0xd4b1ec0dec3c7f12abd3ec27b7514880ae1c3a37 0x515216935740e67dfdda5cf8e248ea32b3277787818ab59153061ac875c9385e --rpc-url https://ethereum.publicnode.com
    ```

-The only other state change is a nonce increment of `0xa4000bdd2bb92ce6750b31f1eeda47bd1cb8e6e4`,
+The only other state change is a nonce increment of the owner on the safe that sent the transaction.
-which is the account sending the transaction and is the only signer on the safe.
+If simulating it will be `0xa4000bdd2bb92ce6750b31f1eeda47bd1cb8e6e4`, but if your ledger is
+connected it may be a different one of the safe's owners.